Toronto Summer Music Camp – Band & Orchestral Instruments

 ABC Academy is delighted wholeheartedly recommend this summer music camp for our students, and any others in Toronto.

-Registration information for the 2014 Toronto Summer Music Camp will be updated as soon as possible.
+Registration information for the 2014 Toronto Summer Music Camp is now available and open!
 The Camp is Open to Students that have some experience on a Band or Orchestral Instrument – please call if you are unsure!

 Now entering its 28th year, the TDSB Band and Orchestra Summer Music Camp at Mono Cliffs offers a fantastic opportunity for students from all over Toronto to have a musical and camp experience that they’ll remember for a lifetime!